yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

-Our initial prototype did triangle intersections as plane intersections combined three containment tests (for each triangle arm), but we eventually moved to Möller–Trumbore, which produces the same answer faster.
+Our initial prototype did triangle intersections as plane intersections combined three containment tests (for each triangle arm), but we eventually moved to Möller–Trumbore, which produces the same answer faster by having less instructions and shorter dependency chains.

 (XXX: Pseudocode)

 Now our speed can scale logarithmically with the size of the scene.
-However, as we naively entered the land of computer science, we seem to have lost our ability to utilize modern hardware, and have to do some thinking to recover it.
+However, as we naively entered the land of computer science, we have temporarily lost our ability to utilize modern hardware, and have to do some thinking to recover it.

 # Raytracer Architecture, Main Course